MsingathiM/msingathi.majola/README.md

 Task 3
 =============
 Using Rest-Assured library with cucumber, I wrote automated test cases for Petstore Swagger API endpoints.
 These test cases primarily focused on correct functioning of endpoints using various test cases.
+Everything available from the src > test folder for this task.

 1. Open IntelliJ IDEA that was download from the previous Task
 2. Make sure the PetStore Swagger API playground server is running